TheWidlarzGroup/multistep-form-xstate-formik/README.md

 ### Description

-This app is a part of an article X
+This app is a part of an article [Multistep form handling with Finite State Machines, Formik and TypeScript](https://thewidlarzgroup.com/multistep-form-xstate-formik/)

 ---